olincb/website/app/views/markdown/blogs/_2023-02-16: More of Tokyo.md

 ### Other Nature

 I went to Shinjuku Gyoen National garden which was very cool.
-[Here’s a video of some birds chirping there](https://youtu.be/P9edduvlBPo).
+Here’s a video of some birds chirping there:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/P9edduvlBPo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 I met a Tokyoite whose nickname was Sam and he asked if he could take my portrait.
 He said something like “I found a good spot.
 This tree is a very classic Japanese tree.”
 I followed him on instagram so we’ll see if I end up there.

 ![Me in front of the classic Japanese tree](/blog/images/2023-02-16_portrait.JPG)